WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 });
 ```

-If `setReportEventDataForAutomaticBeacons` is invoked at least once in a frame's lifetime, the browser will send an automatic beacon to all registered URLs, but will only send an event data body (the information in `eventData`) with the HTTP request to destinations specified in the `destination` field.
+If `setReportEventDataForAutomaticBeacons` is invoked, the browser will send an automatic beacon to all registered URLs, but will only send an event data body (the information in `eventData`) with the HTTP request to destinations specified in the `destination` field.

 If `setReportEventDataForAutomaticBeacons` is not invoked, the browser will not send an automatic beacon to any registered URLs.